Nabeel20/Badr/README.md

 The `badar.lua` file should be dropped into an existing project and required by it.<br>

-Dependencies you should also add:
+There are also dependencies that should be added to enhance functionality:

-- [classic](https://github.com/rxi/classic) to make it easier to build your own UI components.
+- [classic](https://github.com/rxi/classic) which simplifies the process of creating your own UI components.
-- [Hump:Signal](https://github.com/vrld/hump/blob/master/signal.lua) Pass mouse events for all elements.
+- [Hump:Signal](https://github.com/vrld/hump/blob/master/signal.lua) which facilitates the passing of mouse events for all elements.

 ### Example